712 related texts · 8 related myths · Page 1 of 15

 Midrash (rabbinic interpretive commentary) Yitbarach (May He Be Blessed) Blessed be the name of the King of kings, the Holy One blessed be He, who lives and endures forever and eve...

 The Hebrew Bible says Moses sent twelve spies into Canaan.
-The Targum Jonathan says he sent "keen-sighted men"—then reveals how spectacularly their vision failed them.
-Moses dispat...
+The Targum Jonathan says he sent "keen-sighted men", then reveals how spectacularly their vision failed them.
+Moses dispa...

 The story goes that when the spies returned from scouting the land of Canaan – what we know today as Palestine/Israel – they cooked up a scheme to discourage the Israelites from ev...

-Imagine: forty years wandering the desert.
+Forty years wandering the desert.
 Forty years!
 And according to tradition, it was all their own fault.
-Moses, their leader, didn’t hold back as they stood on the cusp of f...
+Moses, their leader, didn’t hold back as they stood on the cusp of finally en...

 Scope out the land, see what's what.
 But it goes so terribly wrong.
 According to Legends of the Jews, it's not just about the spies' report itself, but about the very desire to sen...

-We all know the story of the twelve spies sent by Moses to scout out the promised land.
-But did you know there was a real battle of wills between them, a clash that went beyond jus...
+The familiar story centers on the twelve spies sent by Moses to scout out the promised land.
+But did you know there was a real battle of wills between them, a clash that went beyon...

 The story of the spies sent to scout the Promised Land offers a chilling answer.
-Imagine being chosen for a vital mission.
-To be among the select few to preview a land flowing with...
+Being chosen for a vital mission.
+To be among the select few to preview a land flowing with milk an...

 Twelve men walked into the land of Canaan.
 Twelve came back.
 And with a few terrified words, they nearly destroyed an entire nation's future.
 Moses had brought the Israelites to th...